-Can a stop order be reversed?
+Can a stop order be reversed

-When to use a stop order?
+When to use a stop order

-There are several times when a stop order might be appropriate.
+There are several cases when a stop order might be appropriate.
 However, the stop loss is one of the most common.
 Cryptocurrency day traders often use this when they want to limit how much they can lose on a potential trade.

 If you wanted to do this then you would normally set a level of loss which was acceptable to you should things head south.
 Many people choose 10% as their stop loss, but you should choose whatever you’re willing to lose.
 That caps your loss for a bad trade at 10% rather than a higher and more catastrophic number.